jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

 involution in the Weyl group.
-The ``0`` in the last collumn next to the # sign tells us that these :math:`K\backslash G/B` elements are in the Compact Cartan and, up to conjugacy by :math:`K`, parametrize the Borel subgroups containing the Compact Cartan. so, these parametrize the discrete series of :math:`Sp(4, \mathbb R)` with a fixed infinitesimal character.
+The ``0`` in the last collumn next to the # sign tells us that these :math:`K\backslash G/B` elements are in the Compact Cartan and, up to conjugacy by :math:`K`, parametrize the Borel subgroups containing the Compact Cartan.
+So, these parametrize the discrete series of :math:`Sp(4, \mathbb R)` with a fixed infinitesimal character.
 That is, if we fix :math:`x_b`,

-.. math:: x=wx_b \rightarrow \text{discete series with Harish-Chandra parameter} w\rho.
+.. math:: x=wx_b \rightarrow \text{discete series with Harish-Chandra parameter} \ w\rho.

 There are a couple of commands that will give you discrete series::